acbart/python-sneks/docs/learner_analysis.md

 Majors
 ------

 The material is heavily skewed towards STEM (particularly engineering) students.
 Less than 5% of the students from the Fall 2017 semester were in the arts or humanities.
 Assignments are geared towards STEM majors rather than Arts and Humanities, but is not meant to be discriminatory to those populations.
+These were our numbers from one instance of the course.

 <table>
   <tr>